-Be aware that silverfish could hitch a ride into your house inside a cardboard box containing one of these foods.
-If they do, you may find yourself with an infestation on your hands because silverfish reproduce rapidly and will establish themselves where they can find food.
+Be aware that silverfish could enter your house inside a cardboard box containing one of these items.
+If they do, you may find yourself with an infestation on your hands.
+So, remember that silverfish reproduce rapidly and will set up camp anywhere they can find food.

-If you have a living room with wallpaper, a full bookcase, and silk curtains, you’ve hit the silverfish trifecta!
-Add in some carpeting, and you’ve got a silverfish party on your hands.
+If you have a wallpapered living room, a full bookcase, and silk curtains, you’ve hit the silverfish trifecta!
+Add some carpeting and you’ve got a silverfish party on your hands.

-- the glue in book bindings and wallpaper
+- glue (like in book bindings and wallpaper)

 - paper (like the pages of your books)

-- If you have a valuable book collection, be sure to keep it in a dry room with controlled humidity.
-Carefully inspect any acquisitions before bringing them home to ensure the pages and bindings don’t have silverfish damage or silverfish hiding in the book.
+If you have a valuable book collection, be sure to keep it in a dry room with controlled humidity.
+Carefully inspect any new books before bringing them home to ensure the pages and bindings don’t have any silverfish damage or silverfish stowaways.

-- Vacuum your carpet and upholstery regularly to pick up crumbs that might attract silverfish.
+Regularly vacuum your carpet and upholstery to remove any crumbs that might attract silverfish.